 Job and Die Setters

-Overall employment of job and die setters is expected to increase at a much slower rate than the average (6 percent ) for all other jobs through 2020, according to the U.S. Department of Labor.
+Employment of job and die setters is generally expected to decline by 2 to 15 percent, depending on the specific job through 2022, according to the U.S. Department of Labor.
+For example, demand for heat-treating setters may shrink by 2 percent, while employment for molding, coremaking, and casting machine setters could shrink as much as 15 percent.
 In general, employment is affected by the rate of technological improvements being used in industry, the demand for the type of goods produced, the effects of international trade, and the reorganization of production processes.
 Computer-controlled equipment allows workers to simultaneously operate a greater number of machines and makes setup easier.
 This reduces the time spent on setting up each machine and the number of workers needed.
 However, if setters keep their skills current or develop a combination of skills, they will continue to be in demand as other workers transfer or leave the labor force.
 Most openings that occur will be due to retirements.